In Memoriam: Charlie Munger

 Dear investors,

-Last week, in a matter of minutes, news of the death of Charlie Munger, Warren Buffett's partner at Berkshire Hathaway, who would have turned 100 years old, spread throughout the financial market.
-Fame comes not only from the size of Berkshire, today valued at around USD 800 billion, but from the fact that Warren Buffett and Charlie Munger inspired a legion of investors attracted not only by Berkshire's success, but by the philosophy of life followed and preached. for them.
+Last week, news of the death of Charlie Munger, Warren Buffett's partner at Berkshire Hathaway, who would have turned 100 in a month, spread throughout the financial market within minutes.
+The fame stems not only from Berkshire's size, now valued at around US$800 billion, but also from the fact that Warren Buffett and Charlie Munger inspired a legion of investors attracted not only by Berkshire's success but also by the philosophy of life they followed and preached.

-While Buffett fits more into the stereotype of a businessman, diplomatic in his expressions, Munger was more transparent and direct, not only to make his founding values clear, but also to openly criticize what went against them.
+While Buffett fits more into the stereotype of a businessman, diplomatic in his statements, Munger was more transparent and direct, not only in making his founding values clear, but also in openly criticizing anything that went against them.

-This mixture of honesty and intellectual generosity meant that Munger, even though he was not so adept at public demonstrations, left a vast legacy of knowledge in the recordings of the annual meetings of Berkshire Hathaway and the Daily Journal (the latter led by him), in a series of articles and interviews.
+This mixture of honesty and intellectual generosity meant that Munger, despite not being so adept at public manifestations, left a vast legacy of knowledge in the recordings of the annual meetings of Berkshire Hathaway and the Daily Journal (the latter led by him), in a series of articles and interviews.

-In this letter, we will rescue some of Munger's lessons that, over time, had the most impact on the formation of both our investment philosophy and our own ideals in life.
-For anyone interested in delving deeper into the life and philosophy of Charlie Munger, we recommend reading the book Poor Charlie's Almanack.
+In this letter, we will revisit some of Munger's lessons that, over time, have had the greatest impact on shaping both our investment philosophy and our own life ideals.
+For those interested in learning more about Charlie Munger's life and philosophy, we recommend reading the book Poor Charlie's Almanack.

 The sources of human errors

-Munger said that, early in life, he was struck by the fact that so many obvious mistakes were made by people, even those who were intelligent and should be able to recognize the irrationality of their actions.
-This led him to seek to understand what motivated such failures, and what he should do to avoid falling victim to the same fate.
-Throughout his life, he ended up becoming a “collector of stupidities”, his simple way of referring to the anecdotes about irrational actions that came to his attention.
+Munger said that, early in life, he was struck by the fact that so many obvious mistakes were made by people, even those who were intelligent and should have been able to recognize the irrationality of their actions.
+This led him to seek to understand what motivated such failures and what he should do to avoid falling victim to the same fate.
+Throughout his life, he became a "collector of stupidity," his simple way of referring to the anecdotes about irrational actions that came to his attention.

 The topic is less trivial than it might seem.
-In the 1970s, the first academic studies on what became known as cognitive biases appeared, carried out by Amos Tversky and Daniel Kahneman.
-In parallel with the emergence of this academic area, now reasonably known among investors, Munger had developed his own system for identifying cognitive biases.
-Several of his principles are condensed in a lecture given at Harvard University, entitled “The Psychology of Human Misjudgment”.
+In the 1970s, the first academic studies on what became known as cognitive biases emerged, conducted by Amos Tversky and Daniel Kahneman.
+Concurrent with the emergence of this academic field, now reasonably well-known among investors, Munger had developed his own system for identifying cognitive biases.
+Several of his principles are condensed into a lecture given at Harvard University, entitled "The Psychology of Human Misjudgment."

-This knowledge has twofold uses.
-The first is to use the cognitive bias map to interpret the probabilities of how people may act when faced with investment and business decisions.
-The second is to understand which of them you yourself are subject to and learn to avoid them, to improve the quality of your own decisions.
+This knowledge has two uses.
+The first is to use the cognitive bias map to interpret the probabilities of how people might act when faced with investment and business decisions.
+The second is to understand which biases you yourself are subject to and learn to avoid them, to improve the quality of your own decisions.
 In our experience, biases affect each person differently, depending on their personality.
-Therefore, an initial stage of self-analysis is necessary, to understand in what types of situations specific biases can influence you, and eternal self-discipline to prevent possible resulting errors.
-The ideal to be pursued is to be purely rational in each and every decision.
+Therefore, an initial stage of self-analysis is necessary to understand in what types of situations specific biases may influence you, and eternal self-discipline to prevent potential errors.
+The ideal to strive for is to be purely rational in each and every decision.

 “People are trying to be smart.
-All I’m trying to do is not be an idiot, but it’s harder than most people think.” – Charlie Munger
+All I'm trying to do is not be stupid, but it's harder than most people think.” – Charlie Munger

 Mental models

-Avoiding mistakes is already a good first step, but Munger argued that it is possible to greatly expand our cognitive capacity by cultivating a series of mental models that serve as a toolbox for interpreting the reality of the world.
+Avoiding mistakes is already a good first step, but Munger argued that it is possible to greatly expand our cognitive capacity through the cultivation of a series of mental models that serve as a toolbox for interpreting the reality of the world.

 The concept of mental models is inevitably abstract: they are archetypal ideas that function as shortcuts to facilitate the understanding of certain situations, as if they were pre-processed deductive chains that can be quickly retrieved to compose more complex lines of reasoning.
-For example, in economics, the notion that large-scale industrial operations tend to have lower unit costs is a mental model that can be immediately recalled without having to go through the whole line of reasoning that deduces why this effect happens.
+For example, in economics, the notion that large-scale industrial operations tend to have lower unit costs is a mental model that can be immediately retrieved without having to go through the entire line of reasoning that deduces why this effect occurs.

-The main point of Munger's philosophy is that having few mental models is not enough.
-Reality is complex and multiple angles of analysis are generally needed to understand, for example, how a business can develop over time.
-Furthermore, reality does not respect the divisions between areas of knowledge created by academics, so it is common that the mental models required to understand a business are not only related to economic theories, but also to several other areas (psychology, politics, physics, chemistry, biology, etc.).
-Therefore, an investor must be willing to study whatever is necessary to understand their object of analysis, regardless of which academic area the knowledge of interest is in.
+The main point of Munger's philosophy is that having a few mental models is not enough.
+Reality is complex, and multiple angles of analysis are often necessary to understand, for example, how a business might develop over time.
+Furthermore, reality does not respect the divisions between areas of knowledge created by academics, so it is common for the mental models required to understand a business to be related not only to economic theories, but also to several other fields (psychology, politics, physics, chemistry, biology, etc.).
+Therefore, an investor must be willing to study whatever is necessary to understand their object of analysis, regardless of the academic field in which the knowledge of interest lies.

-The risk of being too specialized is losing breadth of vision.
-With his characteristic humor, Munger illustrated this risk by saying that “to the man who only has a hammer, everything looks like nails”.
+The risk of being too specialized is losing your perspective.
+With his characteristic humor, Munger illustrated this risk by saying that "to the man with only a hammer, everything looks like nails."

 "What you need is a network of mental models in your head.
 And with this system, things gradually fall into place in a way that expands cognition." – Charlie Munger